veljkoRad/AI-Project/documentation/NextJs.md

     * **.next** folder recreates everytime I run npm run dev.
 It's okay to delete this whole folder because I clear cache and free up space
     * adding  **public** and pages **folders**
     * In pages I must have **index.jsx** and it can't be in subfolder
+    * added .gitignore so that my project doesn't add node modules all the time it takes much time.
 * **pages/_app.js**
     * is optional but If I want to include material UI , css, and others I will need this.
     * When I create this file my page stop working until I add basic structure (like index.js)